arca-dpss/manual-open-science/README.md

     scientific results.
 -   [Davide Massidda](https://www.linkedin.com/in/davidemassidda/)
     (<d.massidda@kode-solutions.net>).
-I am a data scientist specialized in psychometrics, trained at the University of Pauda with a Ph.D. in experimental psychology.
-After my academic career and several years as a freelance, I currently work in the private field.
+I am a data scientist specialized in psychometrics, trained at the University of Padua with a Ph.D. in experimental psychology.
+After my academic career and several years as a freelancer, I currently work in the private field.
 I deal with descriptive and predictive models using statistics and machine learning, developing web-based systems for human interaction with data, and automating statistical processing.